Research Seminar Series

 • Participants (High Impact Scholars) and institutions will collaborate to address common issues as well as focus on contexts specific to their home campuses.

-• The first workshop for the 2024-2026 cohort will review the landscape of undergraduate research and creative projects’ in higher education, formulate key questions, considered participants’ institutional contexts, and begin to develop research questions and methodologies.
+• The first workshop (September 30-October 2, 2026, in Abilene) for the 2026-2028 cohort will review the landscape of Christian higher ed, consider the importance of internships and applied learning in higher education, formulate key questions, consider participants’ institutional contexts, and begin to develop research questions and methodologies.

-• The second workshop will focus on research design and connecting each project to larger themes in Christian higher education.
+• The second workshop (online, June 2027) will focus on research design and connecting each project to larger themes in Christian higher education.

 • In addition to workshops, scholars will meet for two online check-ins during the second year of the seminar.

-• High-Impact Scholars will present their findings at the Best Practices in Christian Higher Ed conference held in Abilene in Fall 2026 and will submit their work to be considered for inclusion in an edited volume of the Journal for Christian Higher Education.
+• High-Impact Scholars will present their findings at the Best Practices in Christian Higher Ed conference held in Abilene in Fall 2028.

-Cohort members will research various topics related to undergraduate research and creative projects, such as:
+Cohort members might research these topics related to internships and applied learning:

-• Ensuring representation from diverse, first gen, low SES, and international students
+• Ensuring representation from diverse, first gen, low SES, and international students, specifically initiatives aimed at increasing parity of opportunity

 • Assessing intercultural competency